AdobeDocs/experience-platform.en/help/rtcdp/destinations/streaming-destinations-api-tutorial.md

 ## Next steps

-By following this tutorial, you have successfully connected Real-time CDP to one of your preferred email marketing destinations and set up a dataflow to the respective destination.
-Outgoing data can now be used in the destination for email campaigns, targeted advertising, and many other use cases.
+By following this tutorial, you have successfully connected Real-time CDP to one of your preferred streaming destinations and set up a data flow to the respective destination.
+Outgoing data can now be used in the destination for customer analytics or any other data operations you may wish to perform.
 See the following pages for more details:

 *   [Destinations overview](../../rtcdp/destinations/destinations-overview.md)
 *   [Destinations Catalog overview](../../rtcdp/destinations/destinations-catalog.md)